Nelle Peters: Biography

 In 1911, she married William H. Peters, a designer with the Kansas City Terminal Railway, and continued to work.
 Following her 1923 divorce, she entered a particularly productive phase, designing a multitude of buildings over the next five years.
-Among her most outstanding works in Kansas City are the Ambassador Hotel, the Luzier Cosmetic Company building, and a number of apartment buildings, including the "literary group" named after famous authors on the west side of Country Club Plaza.
+Among her most outstanding works in Kansas City are the Ambassador Hotel, the Luzier Cosmetic Company building, and several apartment buildings, including the "literary group" named after famous authors on the west side of Country Club Plaza.

-Nelle Peters' work also included buildings in Tulsa and Oklahoma City, Oklahoma; Columbia, Clinton, Boonville, and Jefferson City, Missouri; Nashville, North Carolina; Newark, New Jersey; and Columbus, Ohio.
+Her work also included buildings in Tulsa and Oklahoma City, Oklahoma; Columbia, Clinton, Boonville, and Jefferson City, Missouri; Nashville, North Carolina; Newark, New Jersey; and Columbus, Ohio.

 Except for two periods of illness, Peters remained an active architect until retirement in 1965.
-She specialized in the design of apartment buildings and hotels, though she also designed churches, residences, and commercial buildings.
+She specialized in the design of apartment buildings and hotels, and she designed churches, residences, and commercial buildings.
 Frequent use of terra cotta ornamentation is a characteristic of her style.

-Peters spent her last years in a nursing home in Sedalia, Missouri where she died in 1974.
+Her last years were spent in a nursing home in Sedalia, Missouri where she died in 1974.
 She is buried in Memorial Park Cemetery in Kansas City.